Libera-Chat/libera-chat.github.io/content/_posts/2021-09-30-letsencrypt-ca-expiry.md

 We've chosen to remove the cross-signed root from our chains for now, fixing the clients that we've been able to test.
 This will be subject to review based on your feedback, so please let us know if you were relying on the cross-signed root.
-We can be reached at support@libera.chat; you can of course disable validation or connect insecurely as a workaround, but please weigh any such workaround against the security risks it carries.
+We can be reached at <support@libera.chat>; you can of course disable validation or connect insecurely as a workaround, but please weigh any such workaround against the security risks it carries.